 Experiment with hot or cold packs to see if they relieve the pain

-If none of these tips are easing the pain (or if the pain is severe and persistent), then it’s time to chat with a doctor.
+If none of these tips are easing the pain (or if the pain is severe and persistent), then it’s time to chat with a doctor or physical therapist.
 They’ll be able to suggest next steps, which might include taking over-the-counter or prescription anti-inflammatories, physical therapy, corticosteroid injections, or (in the most severe cases) surgery.
 But hopefully, a few tweaks to a person’s sleeping environment and lifestyle habits will make a world of difference.

 Here’s a summary of the best mattresses for neck and shoulder pain:

 |Layla||Best Mattress For Side Sleepers|